 By identifying my true vision and metrics for success and then seeing what actions I was taking everyday, it began to become very clear what my next steps needed to be.

-Here’s a few questions to ask to see if you’re in alignment with your vision currently:
+Here’s a few questions to ask to see if you’re in alignment with what you both want and need:

-Write down the top four things that are the most important to you in this season of your life and number them 1-4 (order doesn’t matter here).
+Write down the top four things that are the most important to you in this season of your life, and support your definition of success, and number them 1-4 (order doesn’t matter here).

 Some examples people have used are themselves, their faith, their business, their spouse, their friends, volunteerism and/or their children.
 There is no right or wrong for this, it’s simply what means the most to you in your life right now.